Tower 28

-Tower 28 is one of the tallest skyscrapers in New York City, located in the Long Island City neighborhood of Queens.
-It is the tallest residential building in Queens and the tallest residential building in New York City outside of Manhattan.
+Tower 28 is a 637 ft, 57-story skyscraper in the Long Island City neighborhood of Queens, New York City.
+It is the fourth tallest residential building in Queens and the sixth tallest residential building in New York City outside of Manhattan.

 The building includes around 450 residential units.
 The building has an observation deck on the 60th floor.

 In 2019, the developer secured a $215 million loan from Morgan Stanley, replacing a $154 million construction loan from PNC Bank.